camtechailab/AI_Log_Anomaly_Detector/README.md

 ## Overview

 This project provides a simple and interactive web interface to an AI model trained for anomaly detection.
-Users can either input a sequence of numerical log IDs directly or paste raw text from a Windows System Log file.
-The application will automatically parse the Event IDs from the text and use a Keras/TensorFlow model to determine if the sequence is normal or anomalous based on its reconstruction error.
+Users can upload a log file, paste raw log text, or input a sequence of numerical log IDs directly.
+The application will automatically parse the Event IDs and use a Keras/TensorFlow model to determine if the sequence is normal or anomalous based on its reconstruction error.

 The entire application, including the Python backend (Flask) and the HTML/CSS/JS frontend, is contained within a single `app.py` file for simplicity and ease of deployment.

 ## Features

 * **Interactive Web UI:** A clean user interface for submitting log data.
-* **Flexible Input:** Supports both direct comma-separated number sequences and raw text log file content.
+* **Flexible Input:** Supports file uploads, raw text pasting, and manual sequence entry.
 * **Automatic Log Parsing:** Intelligently extracts Event IDs from raw log text.
 * **Real-time Analysis:** Get instant feedback on whether a sequence is normal or an anomaly.
 * **Detailed Results:** Shows the model's reconstruction error and the threshold used for classification.